joelbraga/auth0-rules-list/README.md

 * `clientId`: The identifier for the application you've created.
 This can be found in the settings for your app on Auth0.
 * `clientSecret`: The secret for the application you've created.
 This can be found in the settings for your app on Auth0.
 * `domain`: The domain you have from your Auth0 account.
+This can be found in the settings for your app on Auth0.
 * `rulesToken`: The token you generated with the [Token Generator](https://auth0.com/docs/api/v2) (`read:rules` scope).

-If you want to view the rules list from the Web Application make sure you change the `client/app/core/constants.js` file with your newly created App settings:
+If you want to view the rules list from the Web Application make sure you change the `client/app/core/constants.js` file with your newly created application settings:

       angular
         .module('app')